The Best Elopement Destinations in Olympic National Park

 Hoh Rainforest

 Probably the most popular of Olympic national park’s wedding venues, the Hoh Rainforest deserves every ounce of that fame.
 The regions heavy rainfall has given birth to one of North America’s most beautiful temperate rainforests.
 Complete with towering trees covered in hanging mosses and a carpet of ferns one step into this place and you’ll think you’ve been transported to Jurassic Park.
-All without the faintest worry of T-rex’s of course.
+All without the worry of T-rex’s of course.
+Probably.
+In recent years the number of ceremony sites has decreased leaving the Maple Grove one of the few spots for a wedding.
+If you are eloping with just the two of you there are a few secluded spots that can still work.

 My Favorite Things: the Hall of Mosses, the turquoise waters of the Hoh River, the sea of ferns, plenty small clearings for an intimate wedding ceremony.